mpv-player/mpv/DOCS/man/input.rst

 ``core-idle``
     Return ``yes`` if the playback core is paused, otherwise ``no``.
-This can be different ``pause`` in special situations, such as when the player pauses itself due to low network cache.
+This can be different than ``pause`` in special situations, such as when the player pauses itself due to low network cache.

     This also returns ``yes`` if playback is restarting or if nothing is